WILBREAD

 Tips:

-• Store them in a container or resealable bag in the fridge or at room temperature for up to 5 days or freeze them for up to 3 months.
+• Store the pitas in an airtight container or bag.
+You can keep them at room temperature for up to 5 days, refrigerate them if it’s particularly warm, or freeze them for up to 3 months.